Albert Ayler

 . . . just watched My Name is Albert Ayler, a Swedish documentary by Kasper Collin.

 I saw Ayler just one time, in 1964, at Leroi Jones’ Cooper Square loft.
 Jones (now Amiri Baraka) organized the performance as a fundraiser for Ayler who had recently returned from a long residence in Sweden.
 Until that day I had not heard of Albert Ayler.
-His brother, Donald Ayler played trumpet and Sonny Murray was on drums.
-It was as much a party as a concert, reminiscent, I suppose, of the fabled Harlem rent parties of an earlier time.
+His brother, Donald Ayler played trumpet that night and Sonny Murray was on drums.
+Writing this, so many years after the fact, I can’t remember if there was a bassist involved bass on that occasion but if there was it most likely would have been Lewis Worrell.
 I climbed the stairs to the loft, handed my five bucks or whatever it was to Jones, and bought myself a beer.
 There were few chairs and I sat on the floor against the wall near the back.
 I nursed the beer all night and partook of whatever joint passed my way but none of it had any effect compared to what I heard over the course of three or four hours.

 I spoke to Ayler for about two minutes during the break, basically just thanking him.
 I said something along the lines of his music being amazing and beautiful and he seemed grateful for my comment and I couldn’t think of anything else to say so shook his hand and thanked him again, went out for air and came back and listened to two more sets, a complete convert to the gospel according to Ayler.